Browse the knowledge base

 Go to the login page, enter your email and password.
 You'd normally then see the 6-digit code prompt.

-Step 2 — switch to the recovery-code path
+Step 2 — switch to the backup-code path

-On the 2FA prompt screen, click Use a recovery code instead (the link is below the 6-digit input field).
-The form switches to a longer text field for the recovery code.
+On the 2FA prompt screen, switch to the backup-code option (below the 6-digit input field).
+The form switches to a longer text field for the backup code.

-Type or paste one of the 8 codes you saved when enabling 2FA.
-Each code is 8–12 alphanumeric characters; capitalisation doesn't matter (we normalise to lowercase).
+Type or paste one of the 10 codes you saved when enabling 2FA.
+Each code is 10 characters (letters and digits).
 The codes don't expire individually — they're valid until used, even years later.

-If you have a list of 8 codes saved, just use any one.
-We don't track which order you saved them in; the system accepts any unused code from the set.
+If you have a list of 10 codes saved, just use any one.
+The order doesn't matter; the system accepts any unused code from the set.

 Step 4 — you're in

 You land on the Dashboard.
-The recovery code you used is permanently consumed — it can't be used again.
-The next time you sign in, you can either use a fresh 6-digit code (if you've re-paired the authenticator), another recovery code, or your new authenticator setup.
+The backup code you used is permanently consumed — it can't be used again.
+The next time you sign in, you can either use a fresh 6-digit code (if you've re-paired the authenticator), another backup code, or your new authenticator setup.

 Step 5 — immediately re-secure your account